TulkasLaugh/HankVim/README.md

 2.)
 Alternatives that allow you to stay in the homerow will always be preferred 3.)
 Make sure Caps-Lock is mapped to be Esc when tapped and Ctrl when held 4.)
 Good ergonomics is everything

+Good resource on changing your CAPSLOCK to be more useful for VIM.